We hope you find that this website is helpful and informative. Please let us know if you have any suggestions for improving our online services.

 How is the Amount of Property Taxes Owed on my Property Determined?

 The Assessor determines assessed values, while the taxing districts's budget and voter approved measures determine your taxes.
 The amount owed that is shown on your property tax bill is based upon the individual taxing district's entire budget and levies.
 Taxing districts include state, county and city governments as well as schools, and other taxing districts such as hospitals, fire, and sewer districts.
-To determine your share of the taxes owned, the assessed value of your property is multiplied by the levy rate in your levy area to determine your fair share of the total levied taxes by these jurisdictions.
+To determine your share of the taxes owed, the assessed value of your property is multiplied by the levy rate in your levy area to determine your fair share of the total levied taxes by these jurisdictions.

 More information about Taxes & The Assessment Program can be found using these links;